JesseZhong/AnimatedGifViewer/README.md

 **Obtaining the Source**

-To obtain the source you can download the repository from the [Downloads](https://bitbucket.org/jessezhong/animatedgifviewer/downloads) page.
-Here's a direct link: [Download repository](https://bitbucket.org/jessezhong/animatedgifviewer/get/9476dfddbec2.zip).
+To obtain the source you can download the repository from this link: [Download repository](https://github.com/JesseZhong/AnimatedGifViewer/archive/master.zip).

 Alternatively, you may clone the repository using Git or a SCM client, such as SmartGit/Hg.